-Employees who undertake within their role the administration of medication and health care:

-- Should receive training and advice from the appropriate health practitioner i.e. the school nursing service. - Training will be updated appropriately and recorded on SIMS and in the training matrix held by the SBM - Are responsible for notifying the school when their training requires updating and for ensuring this is arranged. - Staff involved in specific complex procedures e.g. medication via gastrostomy tube, oxygen therapy, will receive a certificate following training accreditation confirming their ability to perform the procedure. - Medicine should be administered in an appropriate/confidential room. - Before medication is administered, the child's identity must be established by checking with another competent adult, who should also confirm the correct medication is being administered. - Staff will follow directions for administration provided in writing by the health practitioner. - Staff will record details of each administration (Form B appendices).
+- 12. Staff who have volunteered or who are employed for the purpose of administration of medication and health care: - Should receive training and advice from the appropriate health practitioner i.e. the school nursing service. - Training will be updated appropriately and recorded (form E appendices). - Are responsible for notifying the school when their training requires updating and for ensuring this is arranged. - Staff involved in specific complex procedures e.g. medication via gastrostomy tube, oxygen therapy, will receive a certificate following training accreditation confirming their ability to perform the procedure. - Medicine should be administered in an appropriate/confidential room. - Before medication is administered, the child's identity must be established by checking with another competent adult, who should also confirm the correct medication is being administered. - Staff will follow directions for administration provided in writing by the health practitioner. - Staff will record details of each administration (Form B appendices). - A child should never be forced to accept medication and where medication is refused parents will be informed.